About Gaz

 It was the first week in January 2010.
 I had gained a few pounds due to being off over Xmas and relaxing a little, nothing major, it was Xmas after all; I had it under control.
 It was on the last day of the week, the snow and ice were hard going but hadn’t caused me many issues.
 I had navigated all the side streets, untreated roads and was on the final stretch, a two-lane main road.
 I was slowing to 18 mph for the traffic lights when “bang”.
 It all went dark.

 The next I knew I was waking up, laying on the road, freezing cold and in a fair old bit of pain.
 It seems I hit a patch of ice (on a treated road) and went over the handlebars and knocked myself out.
 My injuries, while not serious, were enough to keep me off the bike for four weeks.
 I struggled mentally to get back into the game, and gained two stone.
-My confidence was shot, my fitness was shot, my diet was shot, I was slipping back into my old ways – I had no idea what to do…..Once Again My Future Looked Bleak
+My confidence was shot, my fitness was shot, my diet was shot, I was slipping back into my old ways – I had no idea what to do, I was spiraling out of control and I didn’t know what to do or how to stop it…..Once Again My Future Looked Bleak

 LIVESTRONG !
 We Can All Overcome Obesity !

 Over the next four weeks I didn’t do extra miles – my body and mind were not ready.
-Almost overnight the fire that I had been plugging away to reignite had been rekindled and it happened almost without me knowing – a throwaway comment and I was back.
+But then, almost overnight, the fire that I had been plugging away to reignite had been rekindled and it happened almost without me knowing – a throwaway comment and I was back.
 I said “Eddie Izzard has run a marathon a day; maybe I should commute a marathon a day.”
 With that I went from 250 miles in February to a little under 500 miles in March, then April, then the same again in May.
 I WAS BACK!

-It’s now June 2010 and I am a few pounds away from being 19 stone and 50% lighter than I was.
-It’s taken time, hard work, mental strength but I can now see, in the very far-away distance, my “Never-ending” finish line.
+By June June 2010 I was a few pounds away from being 19 stone and 50% lighter than I was.
+It’s taken time, hard work, mental strength but I could see, in the very far-away distance, my “Never-ending” finish line.
 I say never-ending as many people who have been morbidly obese lose the weight, get to their goal and then think “Right I’m here, now I can relax” and end up putting all the weight (and more) back on.

 Current Health Issues